Belgium is more than EU institutions and Manneken Pis. Sandy from ‘S Marks The Spots’ lists 10 things about Belgium to test your knowledge.

 In 2011 Belgium earned the Guinness World Record for the world’s longest absence of a government in peacetime – 589 days to be precise.
 I will not go into detail about the (very complicated) Belgian politics of how and why this happened but it is suffice to say that even without a federal government everything seemed to function as per usual thanks to the existing regional ones.

-2. The first skyscraper in Europe was constructed in Belgium
+2. The first skyscraper in Europe is in Belgium

 Constructed between 1929 and 1932, the Boerentoren (‘farmers’ tower’) in Antwerp – which is known nowadays as the KBC Tower – was the first skyscraper in Europe and the tallest building of its time.
 When considering its construction, the city council initially specified that the building should not compete with Onze-Lieve-Vrouwekathedraal, Antwerp’s cathedral.
 It finally took a special board of renowned architects to grant approval and go forward with the project.

-3. Six of the 11 Trappist beers in the world are produced in Belgium
+3. Six of the 11 Trappist breweries in the world are from Belgium

 Monk-crafted beer is among the most respected in the world in terms of quality, and strict rules apply to qualify for the Trappist label.
 It is brewed in monasteries by Trappist monks whose revenue is devoted to social service.
 Out of the 11 official Trappist abbeys in the world, six of them are in Belgium: Achel, Chimay, Orval, Rochefort, Westmalle and WestVleteren.
 In case you are curious, the remaining five are located in Austria, Italy, the Netherlands and the United States.